 What is the Edo era?

 Hello again!
-It is the blog televising Japanese Uniqueness, How Unique Japan!
+It is the blog: How Unique Japan!
+We always share features in that country.

-In this article, I would love to discuss the Edo era.
+In this article, we would love to discuss the Edo era.
 It is because of the importance of Japanese history.
-Unique cultures, manners, and even tax systems were born during the period.
+Unique cultures, manners, and even tax systems emerged during the period.

 Why did Edo become unique?